aixplain/model-interfaces/docs/user/model_setup.md

 #### Load function

-Implement the load function to load all model artefacts from the model directory specified in `ASSET_URI`.
-The model artefacts loaded here can be used by the model during prediction time, i.e. executing run_model().
+Implement the load function to load all model artifacts from the model directory specified in `ASSET_URI`.
+The model artifacts loaded here can be used by the model during prediction time, i.e. executing run_model().
 Set the value self.ready as 'True' to indicate that loading has successfully executed.

 ```